waterbycounty

 What's happening with rivers in Bergen County right now?

-Bergen County's primary USGS streamgage on the Ramapo River is currently reading 99.3 cubic feet per second — 37% of the long-term mean of 268.39 cfs.
+Bergen County's primary USGS streamgage on the Ramapo River has a pipeline snapshot of 99.3 cubic feet per second — 37% of the long-term mean of 268.39 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Bergen County water compare to the New Jersey average?